LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Examples
 ~~~~~~~~

-The Logtalk distribution includes a large number of programing examples.
+The Logtalk distribution includes a large number of programming examples.
 The sources of each one of these examples can be found included in a
 subdirectory with the same name, inside the directory examples.
 The
 majority of these examples include tests and a file named ``SCRIPT.txt``